Myanmar fugitive monk Wirathu hands himself in to face sedition charges

 The western district court in Yangon issued a warrant for his arrest in May last year.

 His surrender to authorities comes days ahead of a Nov.
-8 national election.
+8 parliamentary election which will decide the next government.

+The ruling National League for Democracy party, which came to power in a landslide 2015 victory, is widely expected to retain power, and Nobel laureate Aung San Suu Kyi remain as the country’s leader.

+Speaking on Monday, Wirathu said the government had disrepected a “son of Buddha” by bringing a case against him and called on people and monks to “do their duty in this election”, without elaborating.

 Wirathu is the most prominent of the nationalist monks to gain growing political weight in Myanmar since a transition from military rule began in 2011.